MathFlow: Enhancing the Perceptual Flow of MLLMs for Visual Mathematical Problems: FlowVerse Benchmark

+To validate MLLMs' capabilities regarding perception and inference, we first propose FlowVerse, which categorizes problem information into several key components.

-\textbf{Dataset Composition.} FlowVerse comprises 2,000 visual mathematical problems collected from real exam questions in both Chinese and English, encompassing a wide range of mathematical subjects, diagram types, and question types, resulting in over 12,000 test samples.
-The dataset covers three fundamental mathematics subjects: plane geometry (1,450), algebra (208), and functions (342).
-Detailed statistics for the dataset composition are presented in Tab.~5 in the Appendix A.1.
-To guarantee the dataset’s quality and precision, we conducted a thorough review to verify the accuracy of the answers and analyses, as well as to ensure consistency between the questions and their corresponding diagrams.
+\textbf{Dataset Composition.} FlowVerse comprises 2,000 visual mathematical problems collected from real exam questions in both Chinese and English, resulting in over 12,000 test samples. \textit{Detailed statistics for the dataset composition are presented in Tab.~\ref{supp-t5} in Appendix~\S\ref{Detailed_Statistics_of_FlowVerse}.} To guarantee the dataset’s quality and precision, we conducted a thorough review to verify the accuracy of the answers and analyses, as well as to ensure consistency between the questions and their corresponding diagrams.
 Notably, to avoid any confusion, we named the initially collected dataset\textbf{ FlowVerse$^{\dagger}$}, while the subsequent dataset containing six versions of the problem is called \textbf{FlowVerse}.

-Furthermore, to achieve a comprehensive evaluation, this meticulously curated dataset encompasses four key components of information flow: Descriptive Information (DI), Essential Information (EI), Reasoned Property (RP), and Only Question (OQ).
-Each of these components is carefully crafted to provide distinct insights into the factors that influence the perception capabilities of MLLMs.

-\begin{itemize} \item \textbf{\textit{Descriptive Information}} (DI) provides fundamental details about the composition of figures, referring to directly observable and explicitly depicted elements within a diagram, such as geometric shapes or intersection points in functions.
-These descriptions help establish context and frame the problem, enabling a clear understanding of the visual components involved.

-\item \textbf{\textit{Essential Information}} (EI) refers to the critical details required for problem-solving, such as specific values or relationships between geometric elements (e.g., $\angle A = 45^{\circ}$, $AD \perp BC$).
-FlowVerse incorporates information directly from visual diagrams as part of EI, recognizing that in visual math problems, much of the essential information comes from the diagrams.
-Thus, accurately extracting EI from multiple modalities is crucial for MLLMs to solve problems effectively.

-\item \textbf{\textit{Reasoned Property}} (RP) represents information inferred through higher-level visual abstraction and reasoning combined with relevant mathematical knowledge.
-Unlike EI, RP requires understanding beyond simple visual perception, as diagrams may not explicitly convey relationships between geometric elements.
-In FlowVerse, RP is often not directly present in the original problem but requires additional human annotation.
-These annotations serve as guiding tips to assist solvers, enhancing accuracy and enabling a more comprehensive and fine-grained evaluation of MLLMs' capabilities.

-\item \textbf{\textit{Only Question}} (OQ) refers to the specific question posed in the text.
-Though a small part of the problem, it is essential for determining what needs to be solved, without which the solution process cannot proceed. \end{itemize}